This post may contain affiliate links. Please see my disclosure policy for details.

 I have never been particularly great at packing for my trips and holidays.
-I always over pack and end up taking half of my wardrobe and never even pulling it out of the suitcase while on holiday.
-So when I decided to embark on my 500 mile, 800 km walk on the Camino de Santiago, I realized pretty quickly while doing my research, that I would have to ninja pack my backpack and learn to take the bare minimum while accounting for both rain or shine.
+I always overpack and end up taking half of my wardrobe.
+So when I decided to embark on my 500 miles, 800 km walk on the Camino de Santiago, I realized pretty quickly while doing my research, that I would have to ninja pack my backpack and learn to take the bare minimum while accounting for both rain or shine.

-Rule of Thumb: As a rule of thumb, almost all forums and guidebooks suggest taking no more then 10% of your body weight in your backpack.
-For me that means I had 5 kilos to work with.
+Rule of Thumb: As a rule of thumb, almost all forums and guidebooks suggest taking no more than 10% of your body weight in your backpack.
+For me, that means I had 6 kilos to work with.
 Work out how much 10% is and have this at the forefront of your mind when you begin collecting your necessities and packing your backpack.

-I can not stress enough how important having the correct footwear is!
-This is one section of your packing and pre Camino preparation you should not skip or skimp over!
-There is a lot of debate about what type of shoe to wear.
-Some people swear by open airy sandals, some prefer well worn in trainers while others swear by a good hiking boot.
-Whatever you choose, you need to make sure its comfortable, durable for all weather conditions and waterproof.
+All I can say is having the correct footwear is essential for you to succeed in your Camino.
+Whatever you choose, you need to make sure it is comfortable, durable for all weather conditions and waterproof.
 The weather in Northern Spain can be unpredictable, with downpours of rain during the summer and snow in the winter.
-While a good proportion of the Camino is on asphalt, you will want a sturdy shoe that can support your ankle for the off road terrains too.
+While a good proportion of the Camino is on asphalt, you will want a sturdy shoe that can support your ankle for the off-road terrains too.